wazuh/wazuh-documentation/source/user-manual/elasticsearch/elasticsearch.rst

 Elasticsearch indices
 =====================

 Once you've installed the Wazuh Kibana plugin some new indices will be generated in Elasticsearch.
-Let's see a more in deep view about them.
+Let's see a more in deep view of them.
-The user shouldn't take care about them and shouldn't modify them unless the Wazuh team suggest it.
+The user shouldn't take care of them and shouldn't modify them unless the Wazuh team suggests it.

 The ``.kibana`` index
 ---------------------

 This index is mainly used by Kibana itself.
-It's useful to tell Kibana how are the index patterns we are using along other technical details.
-This index should be similar for any user and it's a bit long to show its content here.
-Also its content is useless for the user knowledge.
+It's useful to tell Kibana how are the index patterns we are using along with other technical details.
+This index should be similar for any user, and it's a bit long to show its content here.
+Also, its content is useless for the user knowledge.

 The ``wazuh-alerts-`` indices
 -----------------------------

-They are auto-generated and they store the Wazuh alerts.
+They are auto-generated, and they store the Wazuh alerts.
 Filebeat will send data to Elasticsearch and will create an index per day.

 If you want to change the name of these indices with a custom one, you can follow :ref:`this guide <kibana_configure_indices>`.